-Run IDERA Dashboard over SSL (HTTPS)
+Run IDERA Dashboard over TLS or SSL

 The IDERA Dashboard Web Application service comes with TLS1.2 already set up.
 By default, TLS works with a self-signed certificate.
 This certificate can be used for encryption only and does not prove the identity of the server.